 Vineyard & Winemaking

-Tablas Creek’s limestone-rich 120-acre organic estate vineyard is located in the heart of the Adelaida District, in the hills north and west of Paso Robles, about 11 miles from the Pacific Ocean.
+Tablas Creek’s limestone-rich 270-acre estate vineyard is located in the heart of the Adelaida District, in the hills north and west of Paso Robles, about 11 miles from the Pacific Ocean.
 Our viticulture practices emphasize quality through dry-farming and moderate crop levels.
-We farm organically and have been certified organic since 2003.
+We have been certified organic since 2003.

 To provide ourselves with the high quality Rhone grape varieties we wanted for our own vineyard, we imported new cuttings of Mourvedre, Grenache, Syrah, Counoise, Roussanne, Marsanne, Viognier, Grenache Blanc and Picpoul Blanc from the Beaucastel estate.
 These plants all went through a rigorous USDA-mandated 3-year quarantine to ensure they were free of virus.

 In 1992, we planted rootstock fields and built grafting and greenhouse facilities to propagate and graft our cuttings.
 These produced the grapevines we used to plant our estate vineyard beginning in 1994.